SAP-samples/teched2023-IN260/exercises/ex4/README.md

 ## 4.2 Create a Learning Goal

-The first time you try to fetch the goals, you would get an empty list.
+The first time you try to fetch the goals, you will get an empty list.
 This is because we haven't created a goal for the user yet.
 Let's add the functionality to create a goal for the user.

 Before we continue though we'll add some configuration to our `Helper` class.